 \section{Implementation details}

-\subsection{Linear inverse problems on images}
+\subsection{Linear Inverse Problems on Images}

-\textbf{Optimization Details. } For all experiments in this section we used the LBFGS optimizer with 20 inner iterations for each optimization step with line search.
+\textbf{Optimization details. } For all experiments in this section we used the LBFGS optimizer with 20 inner iterations for each optimization step with line search.
 Stopping criterion was set by a target PSNR value, varying for different tasks.
+The solver used was midpoint with 6 function evaluations.
 The losses, regularizations, initializations and stopping criterions of our algorithm for the linear inverse problems are listed in Table \ref{atab:lin_inv_spec}.
 In the Table $\chi^d$ regularization corresponds to equation \ref{e:chid_reg} and $\lambda$ denotes the coefficients used.

 \textbf{Runtimes. } For noiseless tasks: inpainting center crop took on avarage $10$ minutes per image, super resolution took $12.5$ minutes per image and Gaussian deblurring took $15.5$ minutes per image.
 For the noisy tasks: inpainting center crop took on avarage $4$ minutes per image, super resolution took $2.5$ minute per image and Gaussian deblurring took $3.5$ minutes per image.
 Experiments ran on 32GB NVIDIA V100 GPU.